When is moving home cheaply a false economy, and just as importantly, when is it not?

 Is Skimping on Packing Materials a False Economy?

-By skimping on packing materials we mean not using propriety packing materials such as bubble wrap or moving blankets, but instead using things that you may find around the home.
+By skimping on packing materials we mean not using proprietary packing materials such as bubble wrap® or moving blankets, but instead using things that you may find around the home.

 Unless you are moving fine art and antiques, or extremely valuable items, there is no reason why you cannot save some money on packing materials.